pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 **Answer:** * Break down: 1B/day = ~11,574 redirects/second.
 Need to consider read-heavy workload, global distribution, caching strategy, and database sharding.

+**Why This Matters:**
+This design decision impacts system performance, scalability, and maintainability.
+Each component plays a crucial role in the overall architecture.

+**Implementation Approach:**
+1. Start with the most critical component
+2. Add complexity incrementally
+3. Test at each stage
+4. Monitor performance metrics

+**Trade-offs to Consider:**
+- **Performance vs Complexity**: Simpler solutions are easier to maintain
+- **Cost vs Reliability**: More redundancy = higher costs
+- **Consistency vs Availability**: CAP theorem applies

+**Interview Tip:** When discussing any system design decision, always explain the "why" behind your choice.
+Mention specific metrics, costs, and trade-offs.
+Show you understand real-world constraints.

 </details>

 **Q2:** What requirements would change if you were building for enterprise customers vs. consumer users?